galfthan/bomc/README.md

 the src folder.
 One can edit the Makefile if it does not compile.

-There is also a naive and not-very-well-tested parallel version that one can enable in the makefile; scalability is probably limited to a node or so.
+There is also a parallel version that one can enable in the makefile.
+It performs in parallel multiple trial steps, and picks randomly among the accepted ones.
+At higher temperatures some accepted steps are thus not taken, and you may wish to slightly increase anneal length in main.par to balance this out if a larger numbers of processes are in use.

 ## Usage: